 1. Get multiple estimates.
 All of the companies came down in price when she mentioned that we were getting multiple estimates.
 She was careful not to tell them exactly how much the other companies had offered though, because if she mentioned a price, they might argue about how their service was better or included different things.

 2. The cheapest times of the year to move are June (due to the rainy season and it being after the peak), October, and November.
-The most expensive times are March and April when everyone is moving because of company transfers, during summer vacation in July and August, and Golden Week.
+The most expensive times are March and April when everyone is moving in Japan because of company transfers, during summer vacation in July and August, and Golden Week.

 3. Weekends are the most expensive, of course, but Fridays can also be expensive because some people move then so they can have the weekend to unpack.
 You can get discounts for moving on a Monday or Tuesday.